Robert Morris Colonials men's ice hockey

 The Robert Morris Colonials men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents Robert Morris University.
-The team played its home games at the Clearview Arena, located at the RMU Island Sports Center in Neville Township, Pennsylvania, United States.
-The Colonials were a member of the Atlantic Hockey Conference.
-Until the 2009–10 season, the Colonials were a member of College Hockey America.
+The team plays its home games at the Clearview Arena, located at the RMU Island Sports Center in Neville Township, Pennsylvania, United States.
+The Colonials are members of Atlantic Hockey America, formed shortly after the 2023–24 season by the merger of RMU's former men's league of the Atlantic Hockey Association and the women-only College Hockey America (CHA), in which RMU had been a member.
+The Colonials men had been members of CHA until its men's division disbanded at the end of the 2009–10 season.

 History

 Robert Morris had a successful club hockey team for several years before rumors started circulating in the early 2000s that the school would create an NCAA Division I program.
 In December 2002, reports first surfaced that the school was interested in purchasing the RMU Island Sports Center, which would house a men's and women's ice hockey team.
 On August 8, 2003, the school officially purchased the 32-acre complex – complete with a 1,100-seat hockey arena – for $10 million.
 The complex is located in Neville Island, only a few miles from RMU's campus in Moon Township.
 Just 12 days later, on August 20, 2003, Robert Morris athletic director Susan Hofacre officially announced that the Colonials would field an NCAA men's ice hockey team for the 2004–05 season.
 At the same time, the school added men's and women's lacrosse and women's field hockey as part of an expansion of the athletic department.
 Two days later, the school hired former Western Michigan defenceman Derek Schooley as its first head coach.

 In January 2004, before the school had ever played a game, they were accepted into the College Hockey America conference.
 Typically, most new NCAA schools play as an Independent in their first years, but a unique series of events led to RMU being immediately accepted into the conference.
-The fledgling six-team conference was first given an automatic bid to the 2003 NCAA Tournament.
-However, in January 2004, CHA member Findlay announced they would drop hockey from its athletic program effective at the end of the 2003–04 season.
-This left the CHA one team short of the six required to keep their automatic bid into the NCAA Tournament.
+The fledgling six-team conference was first given an automatic bid to the 2003 NCAA tournament.
+However, in January 2004, CHA member Findlay announced it would drop hockey from its athletic program effective at the end of the 2003–04 season.
+This left the CHA one team short of the six required to keep their automatic bid into the NCAA tournament.
 As RMU was the only NCAA team not already attached to a conference, the CHA invited RMU to join immediately for the 2004–05 season.
 The school accepted on January 29, 2004.

 Schooley quickly moved to secure the Colonials' first recruiting class and hired two assistant coaches.
 Nevertheless, the Colonials were predictably overmatched in their first year as an NCAA team.
 The young squad consisted of 22 freshmen and no seniors as Schooley built for the school's future.
 In its first season, the Colonials finished last in the conference with an 8–21–4 record.